 How Fit Do I Need to be to Climb Kilimanjaro?

 That’s a difficult question to answer because it’s different for every individual.

 We know there are some who didn’t train much and fared very well.
 Then there are others who engaged in a lengthy, disciplined training program and succumbed to the altitude in a few days.
 Marathon runners have told us that climbing Kilimanjaro is the hardest thing they’ve ever done.
 While couch potatoes said it was easier than they thought it would be.

 The best advice we can give is to get yourself in the best hiking shape.

 In a survey we administered, on a scale of 1 (easy) to 10 (difficult), respondents rated their climb with an average difficulty of 7.
 So take the climb seriously and train adequately, as described below.
 The mountain is a big unknown, and you won’t know with certainty how you will react until you are there.

 Hiking is the Best Exercise to Prepare for Kilimanjaro

 There are training regimens on other operator’s sites which entail strict, extensive, cross-training programs, featuring hiking, running, biking, swimming, weight training, etc. Do not be alarmed by this.
 Those programs are excessive and unnecessary.

 To sufficiently prepare for climbing Kilimanjaro, the best and perhaps only exercise you need to do is hiking – period.
 After all, that is what you will be doing on the mountain.
-Ideally, you should try to hike as much as possible on hills or mountains to simulate climbing Mount Kilimanjaro.
+Ideally, you should try to hike as much as possible on hills or mountains to simulate climbing Kilimanjaro.

 How Long Do I Need to Train for Kilimanjaro?